-Flower arranging was first recognized as an art form in the Victorian era.
+Flower arranging was first recognized as an art form in the nineteenth century.
 Decorating the home with flower arrangements was considered an accomplishment that all young ladies should acquire.
 It was one of the skills that the mistress of the house acquired for gracious living.
 Cutting garden flowers were a necessary supply for the gracious Victorian home

 From tussie-mussie bouquets to huge displays of opulent flowers, the obsession with both the grand and miniature, the exotic and sentimental, found expression in floraculture.

 In the spirit of that bygone day, look at this sample of which flowers might be found in a cutting garden of that day.
 It might be the inspiration for your own Victorian Era Cutting Garden.

 The introduction of John Champney’s Pink Cluster Rose made roses the centerpiece of many Victorian flower displays.
 We are so lucky to have so many heirloom varieties of roses available to us today.
 Full blown blooms with fragrance that fill out the rounded and lush types of bouquets that exemplify the style of this time.
 While some of the genuine heritage roses may be hard to source, consider the David Austin roses, which have the fragrance and the look of the old roses.

 Which Roses Did the Victorians Grow for Cut Flowers?

 Bourbons, Hybrid Perpetuals, Noisettes, and Moss roses were all very popular.
 Many, including the Bourbon roses, are not completely hardy in Northern climes.
 Hardiness Zone 5 gardens can grow them with protection.